pratyushkr9420/CS498-Narrative-visualization/README.md

 - The project title is fixed in place above the visualization container for the duration of the narrative visualization.
 - The visualization container which displays the data and is consistent with height 510px, width 980px, and background color "grey" for the duration of the narrative visualization.
 - The plot axes and legend are consistent for the duration of the narrative visualization.
 The axes are linear and extend the range of the data.
-- The marks are circular and consistent in size and color for the duration of the narrative visualization.
+- The ticks used in the plot are uniform in size and color for entire visualization.
-- The scenes were designed for consistency to keep the viewer from getting disoriented through transitions.
+- The scenes were designed for smoot transitions wihout any isntance when the user gets disoriented
-- The order of the scenes were chosen to first highlight the overall trend of the data in scene 1, second to explore that trend in scene 2 based on the categorical variable vehicle "type" and see that even among different vehicles types the trend is consistent, and finally in scene 3 ask the user to reflect on this trend and perhaps consider it when making his next vehicle purchase.
+- The first scene highlight the overall trend of the data, second shows the trend in the data being consistent based , and finally in scene 3 ask the user to reflect on this trend and perhaps consider it when making his next vehicle purchase.

 ### Annotations